epidemian/lambda-espresso/README.md

 You can play with λ-Espresso [here](http://epidemian.github.io/lambda-espresso/).

-Ideas and suggestions are welcome, please [open an issue](https://github.com/epidemian/lambda-espresso/issues) or, better yet, send a pull request :)
+Ideas and suggestions are welcomed, please [open an issue](https://github.com/epidemian/lambda-espresso/issues) or, better yet, send a pull request :)

 ## Development